Search results for

 Contact Apple Support

 If all of the above hasn’t worked, then it is likely time to contact Apple Support.
-You will most likely have a hardware issue that can only be fixed by Apple.
-If you still have a valid warranty on your phone, you may even be able to get the phone replaced if the camera problem is not fixable.
+It’s also simple to walk into your nearest Apple Store for help.
+You most likely have a hardware issue that can only be fixed by Apple.
+If you still have a valid warranty on your phone, or an active Apple Care plan, you may even be able to get the phone replaced if the camera problem is not fixable.

 FAQs